savaslabs/savaslabs.github.io/_posts/2016-10-19-optimizing-jekyll-with-gulp.md

 (written just two months after my career change into web development!)
 It's been great fun building our site and adding content thanks to the power and simplicity of [Jekyll](https://jekyllrb.com/).
-We recently deployed a series of changes to optimize our CSS, JS, and images and, in doing so, finally moved away from using built-in `jekyll` commands to build the site.
+We recently deployed a series of changes to optimize our CSS, JS, and images, and in doing so finally moved away from using built-in `jekyll` commands to build the site.
 Instead, we're using [gulp](http://gulpjs.com/), a task runner — or, as they put so nicely on their website, a "streaming build system".
 In this post I'll go over our motivations